Square POS App Review (Free Version)

 - When I Work

-Square also has launched its own Square Payroll platform that obviously integrates with all of its POS platforms, giving you another nice option for your all-in-one software that you don’t have to think about.
+Square also has launched its own Square Payroll platform that integrates with all of its POS platforms, giving you another nice option for your all-in-one software that you don’t have to think about.

 Square POS App User Reviews & Complaints